 In Term 4, 2023 Leeann & Paula opened their new flagship premises at Unit 9, 41 Sir William Ave, East Tamaki.
 The studio has 3 rooms, with sprung flooring and full length mirrors.

-Leeann, Paula and Chelsea and their student teachers pride themselves on providing an organised structure of classes with patience, individualized choreography, and a focus on bringing the best out in each student.
+Leeann, Paula and their student teachers pride themselves on providing an organised structure of classes with patience, individualized choreography, and a focus on bringing the best out in each student.